adrianhdz8/gurobi_tutorial_NTC/README.md

 4. Finally, download the Gurobi Python API, [gurobipy](https://pypi.org/project/gurobipy/), by pasting "pip install gurobipy" in your desired Python environment of your computer's command prompt or terminal.

 Please refer to this [video walkthrough](https://www.youtube.com/watch?v=oW6ma8rdZk8) for any questions.

+# Optimizing your Optimization

+Join us on a walkthrough for solving optimization problems with Gurobi in Python.
+Gurobi is a powerful tool that leverages the state-of-the-art in optimization for solving massive and complex problems that are too challeging to solve with other methods.
+The talk will feature a brief presentation of optimization problems, using examples relevant to transportation.
+We will then shift over to coding these sample problems using gurobipy: learning how to create variables, specify objective functions, and write constraints.
+We will wrap up by discussing best practices and advanced solution techniques for taking your optimization to the next level.